 What is team capacity?

-- For Scrum teams using story points, this is the velocity of a sprint.
+- Scrum teams using story points, this is the velocity of a sprint.

-- For Kanban teams, this is the weekly capacity (in hours) of the team.
+- Kanban teams, this is the weekly capacity (in hours) of the team.

-From the sample sprints provided, note the following details:
+In the sample sprints above, note the following details:

-- The associated team estimates work in story points, and is therefore a Scrum team.
+- The team estimates work in story points, and is therefore a Scrum team.

-- From the sprint dates, we can infer that the Scrum team works in 2-week sprints.
+- From the sprint dates, we can infer that the team works in 2-week sprints.

-- In each sprint, the team has a velocity of 30 story points.
-This means that the team can finish a maximum of 30 story points in each sprint.
+- In each sprint, the team has a velocity of 20 story points, which means the team can complete a maximum of 20 story points.

-- Sprint Dingo has been allocated 32 story points, which exceeds team velocity.
-Sprint Dingo is then overbooked, and is displaying a red capacity bar.
+- Sprint Wallaby has been allocated 20.99 story points, which exceeds team velocity.
+Therefore, Sprint Wallaby is overbooked and is displaying a red capacity bar.

-- Sprint Quoll has been allocated 18 story points, which does not exceed team velocity.
-Sprint Quoll is then a healthy sprint, and is displaying a green capacity bar.
+- Sprint Koala has been 19.26 story points, which is within team velocity.
+Therefore, Sprint Koala is a healthy sprint and is displaying a green capacity bar.

-At any time, you may need to do any of the following tasks, to manage team capacity:
+You may need to do any of the following tasks to manage team capacity: